Chapter 5120:1-1 Release

 (E) The foregoing procedures do not apply to the class identified in the consent decree appended to the reported decision of Kellogg v.
 Shoemaker No. 2-90-CV-606 (S.D.
 Ohio).
 The procedures for this class are set forth in that consent decree.

-Rule Amplifies: 5149.02
+Amplifies: 5149.02

-5120:1-1-22 Confinement of mentally ill and mentally retarded releasees.
+Rule 5120:1-1-22 | Confinement of mentally ill and mentally retarded releasees.

-(A) Whenever a supervising officer has reason to believe, based upon reliable information or observation, that an offender appears to be mentally ill or mentally retarded and in need of treatment which requires hospitalization or other special care, such information shall be immediately brought to the attention of the unit supervisor, who for purposes of this rule will be a designee of the chief of the adult parole authority.
+(A) Whenever a supervising officer has reason to believe, based upon reliable information or observation, that an offender appears to be mentally ill or intellectually disabled and in need of treatment which requires hospitalization or other special care, such information shall be immediately brought to the attention of the unit supervisor, who for purposes of this rule will be a designee of the chief of the adult parole authority.
 The unit supervisor will immediately evaluate the information and determine a course of action to insure that the rights of the community members and of the offender are fully protected.

 (B) In determining an appropriate course of action, the least restrictive alternative shall be pursued while giving full consideration to the dangerousness of the offender to himself and to others.
 The following shall be considered by the unit supervisor when making that determination: